Who Wants to Be a Millionaire?: Original version

 Who Wants to Be a Millionaire? debuted in Britain on 4 September 1998, with episodes broadcast on the ITV network.
 When it began airing, the show was hosted by Chris Tarrant, and became an instant hit – at its peak in 1999, one edition of the show was watched by over 19 million viewers.
 While most of the contestants were predominantly members of the general public who had applied to take part, the show later featured special celebrity editions during its later years, often coinciding with holidays and special events.

 On 22 October 2013, Tarrant decided to leave the programme after hosting it for 15 years.
 His decision subsequently led ITV to make plans to cancel the programme at the end of his contract, with no further specials being made other than those that were already planned.
 Tarrant's final episode was a special clip show entitled "Chris' Final Answer", which aired on 11 February 2014.

 Four years later, ITV revived the programme for a special 7-episode series, to commemorate the 20th anniversary of the British original.
 This series of special episodes was hosted by Jeremy Clarkson and aired every evening between 5 and 11 May 2018.
 The revival received mostly positive reviews from critics and fans, and, as well as high viewing figures, led to ITV renewing the show for another series with Clarkson returning as host.

 International versions

-Since the British original debuted in 1998, several different versions of Who Wants to Be a Millionaire? have been created across the world, including Australia, the United States and India.
+Since the British original debuted in 1998, several different versions of Who Wants to Be a Millionaire? have been created across the world, including Australia, the United States, South Africa and India.
 In total over 100 different international variations have been made.